RdCraig923/STAT418_FinalProject/README.md

 - Web_Scraping+EDA Folder: A folder with all pertinent info for how i retrieved, cleaned & explored the data
 - Ordinal Model Folder: A folder with the model building + functions eventually applied for the shiny application
 - Shiny_application: A folder breaking down the deployment of the interactive app hosted on shinyapps.io
+- plumber api:
 - MASTER_FILE.R: an r File will all the code used (this is also broken down in each folder)
+- RC 418 Final Project Slides: the slides for my presentation of 6/3